-My name is Michael Benavides and I’m here to help you achieve debt relief in Sonoma County.
+My name is Michael Benavides and I help clients achieve debt relief in Sonoma County.
 In bankruptcy you will be protected from creditor harassment, eliminate debt and take advantage of debt relief options only available in bankruptcy.
 Furthermore, I only charge $900 for chapter 7 bankruptcy.
-If you would like to explore your bankruptcy options during a free consultation call my direct line at (707) 200-6688.
+If you want to explore your bankruptcy options during a free phone consultation call my direct line at (707) 200-6688.

 What Michael Benavides Can Do For You